johnofmars/mm-github-pages-starter/_pages/docs/techniques.md

   <iframe src='https://gfycat.com/ifr/idledampafricanporcupine' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>

 This is one of the trickiest situations for Lion users.
 Your enemy is close range, in mid-air and moving unpredictably.
 A direct shot is possible, but if you miss, your target is too close to allow for a manual detonation.
 Lion needs 15 meters or 0.5 seconds before it can be manually detonated.
-Instead of aiming directly at your opponent, aim down off the ground and get the travel distance you need to do a manual detonation.
+Instead of aiming directly at your opponent, aim down off the ground and get the travel distance you need to do a manual detona`tion.

 ![Diagram](/assets/images/close_diagram.png)

 ### Team Support
 <figure class="video_container">
-  <iframe src='https://gfycat.com/ifr/hardtofindfaroffibizanhound' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
+  <iframe src='https://gfycat.com/ifr/respectfulglassiggypops' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>

 ## Playing with Lion: Be Mobile

-### Don't stand still!
+### Be Aggressive!
 <figure class="video_container">
   <iframe src='https://gfycat.com/ifr/delectablecapitaljunco' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>